Oke Oka Jeevitham

-Oke Oka Jeevitham is a 2022 Indian science fiction melodrama film written and directed by debutant Shree Karthick and produced by Dream Warrior Pictures.
+Oke Oka Jeevitham is a 2022 Indian science fiction drama film written and directed by debutant Shree Karthick and produced by Dream Warrior Pictures.
 The film is simultaneously shot in Telugu and Tamil languages, the latter titled Kanam.
 It stars Sharwanand, Amala Akkineni and Ritu Varma.
 Vennela Kishore, Priyadarshi and Nassar play supporting roles in the Telugu version while Sathish and Ramesh Thilak replace the former two in the Tamil version.

 The film began its production in August 2019 with filming primarily taking place in Hyderabad and Chennai.
 Following an 8-month delay due to the COVID-19 pandemic, the film completed its shoot in November 2020.

 The film was released theatrically on 9 September 2022.
 It opened to positive reviews from critics and was successful at the box office.